-The project promoted from the corporate side (rededucacionfinanciera.es) is included within the institutional model of the Financial Education National Plan provided by the two of the most relevant authorities in financial supervision in the country.
+The project promoted from the corporate side Red de Educación Financiera (rededucacionfinanciera.es), launched in 2009, is included within the institutional model of the Financial Education National Plan provided by the two of the most relevant authorities in financial supervision in the country (Bank of Spain and the National Securities Market Commission).
 This "top down" model is designed as a network formed by a number of approximately 25 members: public institutions (promoters), associations, foundations, several think tanks related to the economic and financial world, banks, savings banks, insurance companies, consumer associations or social actors, among others.
 Despite of being initially promoted by financial supervisors, the Plan works as a common link among all the partners in such a way that the educational challenge could not achieve the intended capillarity without the collaboration of each and every partner.
 They share common purposes and codes of conduct, being also able to operate with freedom in order to develop their own educational projects.
 There is a working group led by these national financial supervisors and regularly attended by representatives of the partners which meets habitually in order to set the objectives and study the actions to be taken.
 This network is directly related to the promotion of financial education in schools: many students between 14 and 16 are trained in financial education with instructional materials provided by the collaborators of the Financial Education Plan.

-The aim of the TSO behind the development and management of the portal economiasolidaria.org is inspiring a different way of understanding towards the economy and the relationships based in a collaborative and social paradigm, away from profit.
+The aim of the TSO REAS (the Network of Alternative and Solidarity Economy Networks founded in 1995) behind the development and management of the project Economía Solidaria (economiasolidaria.org) is inspiring a different way of understanding the economy and the relationships based in a collaborative and social paradigm, away from profit.
 Therefore, financial education is part of a more global and comprehensive project with an important political and ideological dimension: The main objective of economiasolidaria.org is not only focused on "traditional" financial education but on anything that might lead to a change towards a social and solidarity economy, i.e. fair trade, responsible consumption, ethical finance, social market or solidarity economy in general.
 It also reports and denounces the causes that are generating a situation of social inequality and injustice.
-The portal is a space that provides mutual support and information for all the adhered organizations and society in general, as well as a space for exchanging ideas and experiences.
+The portal that was launched in 2007 is a space that provides mutual support and information for all the adhered organizations and society in general, as well as a space for exchanging ideas and experiences.
 All networks that are part of the TSO promoter are involved in updating the portal with news and content, which has also enabled to extent the network of collaborative people around the world.